dfuse-io/docs/content/guides/eosio/tutorials/push-notifications.md

 Take a look at {{< external-link href="https://docs.dfuse.io/#search-query-language-specs" title="Search query language specs">}} for complete documentation.

-## Cursor and block numbers management
+## Cursor and Block Numbers Management
 Complete API documentation is accessible through {{< external-link href="https://mainnet.eos.dfuse.io/graphiql/" title="GraphiQL">}}
 - `lowBlockNum` parameter is the lower block number boundary, inclusively.
 A zero or negative value means a block relative to the head or last irreversible block (depending on if your query contains the `irreversibleOnly` flag).
 - `cursor` parameter is an opaque data piece that you can pass back to continue your search if it ever becomes disconnected.
 Retrieve it from the cursor field in the responses of this call.
 It is safe to use the same cursor in BOTH directions (forward and backward).